DanielSiepmann/website/source/Posts/2016-05-26-typo3-everything-is-content.rst

 Same goes for galleries.
 Just setup different templates for search results, partials for different result types like images, news, products, and display them differently.

+Beside that, you disable some limits.
+Some extension authors are not aware or don't support certain features of TYPO3.
+Sometimes due to the lack of support in extbase.
+That are:

+* Workspaces

+* Multi language

+* Versioning

+All this features are there, as you just use core TYPO3.
+And with *fluid_styled_content*, rendering output and defining different templates under different circumstances, is no more pain.

 How TYPO3 and the ecosystem will benefit
 ----------------------------------------